Sitka, Alaska: Russian America

 Baranov returned to Sitka in August 1804 with a large force, including Yuri Lisyansky's Neva.
-The ship bombarded the Tlingit fortification on the 20th, but was not able to cause significant damage.
+The ship bombarded the Tlingit fortification on the 20th but was not able to cause significant damage.
 The Russians then launched an attack on the fort and were repelled.
 Following two days of bombardment, the Tlingit "hung out a white flag" on the 22nd, deserting the fort on the 26th.

-Following their victory at the Battle of Sitka, the Russians established the settlement "New Archangel", named after Arkhangelsk.
+Following their victory at the Battle of Sitka in October 1804, the Russians established the settlement called New Archangel, named after Arkhangelsk.
 As a permanent settlement, New Archangel became the largest city in the region.
 The Tlingit re-established their fort on the Chatham Strait side of Peril Strait to enforce a trade embargo with the Russian establishment.
 In 1808, with Baranov still governor, Sitka was designated the capital of Russian America.

 Bishop Innocent lived in Sitka after 1840.
-He was known for his interest in education, and his house, parts of which served as a schoolhouse, the Russian Bishop's House has since been restored by the National Park Service as part of the Sitka National Historical Park.
+He was known for his interest in education, and his house, the Russian Bishop's House, parts of which served as a schoolhouse, has since been restored by the National Park Service as part of the Sitka National Historical Park.

 The original Cathedral of Saint Michael was built in Sitka in 1848 and became the seat of the Russian Orthodox bishop of Kamchatka, the Kurile and Aleutian Islands, and Alaska.
 The original church burned to the ground in 1966, losing its handmade bells, the large icon of the Last Supper that decorated the top of the royal doors, and the clock in the bell tower.
 Also lost was the large library containing books in the Russian, Tlingit, and Aleut languages.
-Although the church was restored to its original appearance, one exception was its clock face which is black in photographs taken before 1966, but white in subsequent photos.
+Although the church was restored to its original appearance, one exception was its clock face, which is black in photographs taken before 1966, but white in subsequent photos.

 Swedes, Finns and other nationalities of Lutherans worked for the Russian-American Company, which led to the creation of a Lutheran congregation.
 The Sitka Lutheran Church building was built in 1840 and was the first Protestant church on the Pacific coast.
 After the transition to American control, following the purchase of Alaska from Russia by the United States in 1867, the influence of other Protestant religions increased, and Saint-Peter's-by-the-Sea Episcopal Church was consecrated as "the Cathedral of Alaska" in 1900.